 All persons who do not normally reside in an educator’s residence may be considered as visitors, including, but not limited to, co-ordinators, gardeners, plumbers, children’s teenage friends and inclusion support workers.
 The record of visitors will assist services to clarify who is in attendance at a residence or approved venue at any given time.
 Children 13 years and over visiting the residence or approved venue should be recorded in the record of visitors.

-Your approved provider must develop, implement and make you aware of policies and procedures in relation to visitors and you are required to follow these policies and procedures.
+Your approved provider must develop, implement and make you aware of policies and procedures about visitors and you are required to follow these policies and procedures.

 An unauthorised person is not: